JM1/ovs-nuevomatchup-reproducer/README.md

   rules, code and other data take from L1, L2, L3 caches?
 Is it reasonable to assume that more efficient CPU cache usage is responsible for NuevoMatch's thr. speedups?

+  ***Answer:*** We believe that the efficient CPU cache usage is indeed responsible for NuevoMatch's speedups.
+In Sec 7.4 in [Rashelbach et al. (2022)] we explain that speedups where mostely noticed when the original OVS had a large number of hash-tables in its Megaflow cache.
+In practice, by using NuevoMatch we were able to reduce the amount of hash tables (see Fig 11 in the same paper) and that was the source of speedup.

 * Figure 15 in [Rashelbach et al. (2020)] (p.
 553) shows that the training time decreases heavily for search distance bounds of 128 but it does not improve significantly for higher bounds.
 In paragraph about "Training time and secondary search range." on p.
 553 the authors write: